Social media collaborative engagement

 Brainbox found that the measures put in place by the platforms are likely to be highly effective in mitigating the scale in which objectionable content of a similar type to the Christchurch terror attack, can be disseminated online.
 It also noted, however, that it is unlikely the platforms will be able to entirely prevent a similar type of incident in the future.

-And the media release to mark the end of the engagement initiative is avaliable here.
+Announcement to mark the end of the engagement

 Our thoughts remain with the victims of that horrific act.
 May they rest in peace.